dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ### 404 Component HTML

-This component will show when the route accessed does not exist.
+This component will show when the route the user attempts to access does not exist.
 We'll apply a couple of Bootstrap classes in the `error404.component.html` template:

 {% highlight html %}
 {% raw %}